jungwon1413/deeplearning.ai_lecture_note/README.md

 	- Summary
 - Video: Parameters vs Hyperparameters
 	- What are hyperparameters?
+		- Parameters: W[1], b[1], W[2], b[2], W[3], b[3], ...
+		- Hyperparameters:
+			- learning rate (α)
+			- Number of iterations
+			- Number of hidden layers (L)
+			- Number of hidden units (n[1], n[2], ...)
+			- Choice of activation function
+			- More ... (discussed at the later lectures)
+				- Momentum
+				- Minibatch size
+				- Regularization Parameters
 	- Applied deep learning is a very empirical process
+		- Iteration of 'Idea, Code, and Experiment'
+		- Change learning rate, etc.
+		- Applied deep learning to ...
+			- Vision
+			- Speech/NLP
+			- Advertising
+			- Web Search
+			- Recommendation
 - Video: What does this have to with the brain?
 	- Forward and backward propagation
+		- "It's like the brain."
+			- It's probably over-simplified.
+		- Structure of the linear regression is inspired by brain neuron
+			- Axon
 - Quiz: Key concepts on Deep Neural Networks
 - Programming Assignment: Building your Deep Neural Network: Step by Step
 - Programming Assignment: Deep Neural Network Application